-A class I will be teaching for the Ansteorran Heraldic and Scribal Symposium 2016.
+A class I taught for the Ansteorran Heraldic and Scribal Symposium 2016.

 Taking the next step.
 What does that even mean?
 It’s a nice sound bite or catch phrase sure, but what does it mean?
 For the purposes of this class it means, improving your skills, materials and tools to produce a quality of work that is on average superior to the quality of work you are now producing.
 That’s it.
 Pretty simple idea right?

 Here are a couple of morsels that many people have never been told.
 Learning is a skill unto itself.
 Learn how to learn and you will be much better off.
 Knowing how to improve is also its own skill set.
 Like all skills they take learning and practice and time.

 So here are six that will help you be able to improve regardless of how skilled or unskilled you may be.